coleblackman/TIDENet/README.md

 ---

-## IO
-## Show pictures of each step (DNNBuilder output, etc)
-## Show synthesis output showing that as we are working we are running synthesis in parallel
 ## Overview

 This is a University of Virginia HPLP (High Performance Low Power) lab project specifying an ASIC designed for the CIFAR-10 dataset (32x32).
 This project is being submitted for consideration of inclusion into the SSCS Open-Source Design Contest (PICO) for 2021.